nlmixr2/nlmixr2est/cran-comments.md

 # CRAN Comments

-- Versiom bump (exactly the same for v2.1.8) to fix binary linkages of nlmixr2est to rxode2 (just released 2.0.14)
+- Bug fixes and version to support new rxode2